ogud/DS-Maintain/CDS-maintain.md

 1. Roll over KSK, this means updating the DS records in the parent to reflect the new set of KSK's at the child.
-This could be an ADD operation, a DELETE operation on one or more records while keeping at least one DS RR, or a full REPLACE operation
+This could be an ADD operation, a DELETE operation on one or more records while keeping at least one DS RR, or a full REPLACE operation.
-2. Turn off DNSSEC validation, i.e. delete all the DS records
+2. Turn off DNSSEC validation, i.e. delete all the DS records.
-3. Enable DNSSEC validation, i.e. place initial DS RRset in the parent.
+3. Enable DNSSEC validation, i.e. place an initial DS RRset in the parent.

 Operation 1 is covered in [@!RFC7344], operations 2 and 3 are defined in this document.
 In many people's minds, those two later operations carry more risk than the first one.
-This document argues that 2 is identical to 1 and the final one is different (but not that different).
+This document argues that 2 is identical to 1 and the third one is different (but not that different).

-## The meaning of the CDS RRset?
+## The meaning of the CDS RRset

 The semantic meaning of publishing a CDS RRset is interpreted to mean: